 Since I went back to school, cooking opportunities have become rare.
-I make simple and quick meals, or I leave the cooking to my hubby.
-I have tons of ideas for new recipes, but really no time to actually make them.
+I make simple and quick meals or leave the cooking to my hubby.
+I have tons of ideas for new recipes, but no time to actually make them.
 I have to say that I miss cooking… But in a few months, you’ll find me around here a lot more [and I can’t wait]!

 About the pear & chocolate crumble

 Have you ever wondered what to do with bitter fruit?
-A question I had to ask myself this week when faced with 2 kgs of really bad pears [it’s rare that it happens, but I was fooled].
+A question I had to ask myself this week when faced with 2 kgs of really bad pears [it rarely happens, but I was fooled].
 After ten days of patience, I faced the facts: they would never ripen.
 But as you know, I try to limit food waste as much as possible, so throwing them away was heartbreaking.
 I could have opted for jam, but I was craving sugar.
 So I needed a quick and easy dessert.
 The crumble seemed like the perfect solution.

 Let’s go back to the crumble: it’s a very simple recipe, ready in a few minutes [the longest part is peeling the fruits].
-You can adapt it to any fruit and vary the batter a bit by adding almond or hazelnut powder for example [and many others].
-This is a perfect recipe for people in a hurry but with sugar craving [like me!].
+You can adapt it to any fruit and vary the batter by adding almond or hazelnut powder, for example [and many others].
+This is a perfect recipe for people in a hurry but with sugar cravings [like me!].

 Pear & chocolate crumble